wkhattak/Model-Predictive-Control-MPC/README.md

 | 5 | 0.1 |Worked for a bit then crashed.
 MPC trajectory pointing in totally different direction.|
 | 20 | 0.1 |OK but it seems that on some occasions the MPC trajectory & the reference trajectory are not drawn properly & the car takes more extremes turns.
 Also this is more computationally taxing as the prediction horizon is large.
 Also, there’s no point in calculating points that are too much in future as they are simply thrown away with each successive call to the solver.|

+Another good reason for using a value of `0.1` for *dt* was that it synchronizes perfectly with the introduced latency of 100 ms (0.1 s).

 ### Polynomial Fitting and MPC Preprocessing

 A polynomial of degree 3 was fitted to the waypoints provided by the simulator in order to get the required *coefficients* for the *solver* & to be able to draw the reference trajectory (yellow line).
 The *coefficients* are further used to calculate the initial *cross track error* and the *orientation error*.
 However, before the waypoints can be used as in input for polynomial fitting, they need to be transformed from global (map) co-ordinate system to vehicle co-ordinate system as shown in the following code excerpt: